Orthopaedic Residency Overview

 - Atmosphere of demanding and thorough professional training, while also respecting the value and necessity of establishing a personal balance for you and your family

-Welcome Message from the Director
+Welcome Message from the Directors

 The Musculoskeletal Institute is a unique paradigm in musculoskeletal health care.
 Orthopedics and Sports Medicine, our Comprehensive Spine Center, the Center for Osteoporosis, and Rheumatology are all housed in our state-of-the-art, freestanding facility on UConn Health's lower campus.
 There is an ambulatory surgery center and 10,000 square feet of laboratory space, including a Bioskills Laboratory.